Understanding your academic results

 The two main GPA scales are the 4-point and 7-point scale, which differ by the grade points allocated but share the same calculation method.

 Swinburne has used the 4-point scale since 2014.
-If you have one, your GPA is displayed with your results and also appears on your academic transcript.
+If you have one, you can view your GPA by logging into My Swinburne, selecting the My Study tile and clicking on the Course Overview tab.
+It’s also displayed on your results and on your academic transcript.

 How is your GPA calculated?